Wonderful 3 bed house in the Kasbah

 The Kasbah lies at the top of the Medina market place.
 I chose this residence because it has a lovely bohemian feel and you are right in the heart of the bustling Tangiers culture.
 As you may know Tangiers is famous for being the hideaway of numerous celebrated artists as poets such as Paul Bowles, Cecil Beaton, William Burroughs, Joe Orton, Jack Kerouac, Truman Capote and Allen Ginsberg,

 The house is located half way down a small dusty alley-way so you are right in the heart of the real Morocco.
 It is old, traditional and rustic in style with coloured and white-washed walls throughout.
+The house has all mod cons including free Wifi throughout the house and on the roof terrace.
 Please note that this house is not in a tourist area and your neighbours will be Moroccans.
 This house suits someone who would like to be immersed in Moroccan culture.
-Please ensure you know what the Medina is like in Tangiers before you book, as this location is not for everyone!

 The house has two double bedrooms (4.5m x 2.1m), one bedroom with two single beds (4.1m x 2.1m), a main bathroom with bath and shower (2.5m x 2.1m), a second bathroom with toilet (1.55m x 2.2m), a dining room/living room (4.5m x 2.1m), a kitchen (3m x 2.1m), a balcony (1m x 4m) and a roof terrace (5m x 5.2m).
 There is also a flat screen wall-mounted TV with satellite broadcast.
 And an extra double sofa-bed.